pmpmtj/my_diary_whisper_llama31/README.md

 - Reads the transcription file
 - Processes the content to organize and analyze it
 - Extracts to-do items and saves them to `to_do.txt`
-- Adds the organized entry to `ongoing_entries.txt`
+- Adds the organized entry to the appropriate date-prefixed diary file

 ### 4. Scheduling